National Constituent Assembly (Republic of China): Aftermath

 Following the end of National Constituent Assembly, the Nationalist Government offered an olive branch towards the communists at three occasions in January 1947.
 CCP insisted on repealing the constitution and restoring to the troop positions as of January 1946 as the fundamental prerequisites to restart negotiations.
 In June, CCP was officially banned by the Chinese Government, with party leaders including Mao Zedong wanted.

 With the Constitution publicized, the government was reformed three months after in line with resolutions of the Political Consultative Conference, ending one-party rule.
 General election was held in November, with the Constitution finally implemented on 25 December 1947.

 The National Assembly, under the new constitution, was convened on 29 March 1948, receiving the power transferred from the Nationalist Government.
 All five "Yuans" (branches) were convened in May by the President, elected as prescribed by the constitution and the election law, signaling a new stage of constitutionalism.
+However, due to the outbreak of the civil war, the constitution would be suspended for the next 43 years and the government's seat would later be transferred to Taipei on 7 December 1949 after the Communists took over the mainland; this also led to the imposition of martial law in Taiwan.
+The original constitution was then reinstated by Lee Teng-hui on 1 May 1991 and has been amended seven times.

 Reaction

-Kuomintang believed the National Constituent Assembly cannot be further delayed, citing the urgency to end the party-rule and return power to the people, and the fact that most of the delegates arrived the capital for the Assembly.
-Kuomintang further argued the constitution adopted was in line with the principles agreed by all parties including the rebellious Communists, and therefore their objection was unjustifiable.
+The Kuomintang believed the National Constituent Assembly cannot be further delayed, citing the urgency to end the party-rule and return power to the people, and the fact that most of the delegates arrived the capital for the Assembly.
+The Kuomintang further argued the constitution adopted was in line with the principles agreed by all parties including the rebellious Communists, and therefore their objection was unjustifiable.

-Communist Party, on the other hand, claimed Kuomintang was "receiving order from the United States", and the convocation of the "puppet" National Assembly was breaching the resolutions agreed in the Political Consultative Conference as the government was not reformed in advance.
-The communists said the National Assembly was to legitimise the civil war and aid by the United States, and that the adopted "fascist" constitution is restricting human rights and making presidency a dictatorship.
+The Communist Party, on the other hand, claimed Kuomintang was "receiving orders from the United States", and the convocation of the "puppet" National Assembly was breaching the resolutions agreed in the Political Consultative Conference as the government was not reformed in advance.
+The communists said the National Assembly was to legitimise the civil war and aid by the United States, and that the adopted "fascist" constitution restricted human rights and made the presidency into a dictatorship.

-Marshall, the United States Special Envoy, as the third party, said "[in] fact, the National Assembly has adopted a democratic constitution which in all major aspects is in accordance with the principles laid down by the all-party Political Consultative Conference of last January.
+George C. Marshall, the United States Special Envoy, claimed that "[in] fact, the National Assembly has adopted a democratic constitution which in all major aspects is in accordance with the principles laid down by the all-party Political Consultative Conference of last January.
 It is unfortunate that the Communists did not see fit to participate in the Assembly since the constitution that has been adopted seems to include every major point that they wanted."